kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 Winter?
 The club?

-I don’t understand.
+The words don’t make any sense.
 Cadence refuses to explain, pouting.
 She wants to go, forget the consequences.

 “Leave it alone.
 I’ll tell you later.”
 Cadence says.
 “Get your drink and get back to your station.
 Better yet, just skip the stupid drink.”